NetApp/NetApp-CloudFormation-FSx-ONTAP-provider/README.md

 5. On the **Extension details** page, specify:

 * Extension name
-* Execution role ARN
 * Automatic updates for minor version releases
-* Configuration

 6. After you have your Link module configured, [create your AWS stack][12] and use the ARN as input for the ```LinkArn``` input parameter.

-## Step 2: Create stack in AWS Management Console with ONTAP resources
+## Step 2: Activate ONTAP resources

 1. Sign in to the [AWS Management Console][11] with your account and navigate to CloudFormation.